 In sediments and soils the electricity is delivered to mineral oxide particles containing Fe(III) and Mn(IV) earning Shewanella the moniker of rock-breathing bacteria.
 In microbial fuel cells the electricity is delivered to graphite electrodes and enters into an electrical circuit.

-Professor Julea Butt from UEA’s School of Chemistry and School of Biological Sciences is uncovering how electrons are moved from the inside to the outside of bacteria.
-Her research team study a group of proteins – known as multiheme cytochromes – that underpin this process in Shewanella oneidensis.
+Professor Julea Butt and Dr Tom Clarke from UEA’s School of Chemistry and School of Biological Sciences are uncovering how electrons are moved from the inside to the outside of bacteria.
+Their research teams study a group of proteins – known as multiheme cytochromes – that underpin this process in Shewanella oneidensis.

 Heme cofactors support electron transfer because they contain iron that can exist in reduced, Fe2+, and oxidised, Fe3+, states.
 Multiheme cytochromes position several heme factors in close proximity in order to allow electrons to move from one side of the protein to another.
 When these cytochromes span the bacterial outer membrane electrons move from the inside to the outside of the cell.